20 Ways to stay focused at work (+ instant hacks)

 The previously mentioned website blockers and time trackers are just the tip of the iceberg — there are various tools that can help you plan your workday and execute work with focus.

-Nowadays, you can find a productivity tracker to help you with every type of activity you have to perform at work, so make your picks and remember — automating the actions can help you decrease stress and finish work faster, on the whole.
+Nowadays, you can also find a productivity tracker to help you with every type of activity you have to perform at work.
+So, make your picks and remember — using productivity tools can help you decrease stress and finish work faster.

 You won’t be able to focus properly if your chair and desk are uncomfortable — common problems include backaches, migraines, and increased fatigue.